erimatnor/PhonePledge/README.md

 NextSlideTimeout=INTEGER
 	Number of seconds between each slide

+TelephoneNumber=TEXT
+	The phone number to send pledges to (this will probably be overridden once logged in to Google Voice)

 TelephoneNumberFont=TEXT
 	Font of telephone number shown (Name of some system font, e.g., Arial)

+TelephoneNumberFontColor=TEXT
+	Color of the telephone number

 BackgroundColor=INTEGER,INTEGER,INTEGER
 	The RGB color code to use for the background of the display